SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 [PHP CodeSniffer](http://pear.php.net/package/PHP_CodeSniffer/) is a rock solid linter for PEAR standards.

+[PHP Mess Detector](http://phpmd.org/) is another vital part of the PHP linting workflow.
+It tests for unused variables, bugs, suboptimal code, and complicated expressions.

+[PHP Coding Standards Fixer](https://github.com/fabpot/PHP-CS-Fixer) should only be used as a last resort, not a tool.
+You should write your code to standards and only use this tool when formatting legacy code.

 ### Javascript

 [JSHint](http://www.jshint.com/) is arguably the best linter for the language as it additionally measures important things like cyclomatic complexity, number of statements, ect.
 A list of defaults should be set (globally and for each project).
 Global variables should be outlined either in the project defaults or on a file by file basis.